bluefoxlabsai/bfl-mcp-servers/slack-server-mcp/examples_python/README.md

 1. **Token Issues**: Make sure your bot token starts with `xoxb-` and user token starts with `xoxp-`
 2. **Permission Issues**: Ensure your bot has the necessary scopes in your Slack app configuration
-3. **Network Issues**: For HTTP example, make sure port 3000 is available
+3. **Network Issues**: For SSE example, make sure port 3000 is available

 ## Next Steps